Quantum Modified Gravity at Low Energy in the Ricci Flow of Quantum Spacetime: Introduction

-Further more, the 2nd order quantum corrections to gravity and acceleration are in a universal way, making the Equivalence Principle retain at the quantum level, which lays the physical foundation for the physical measurement of spacetime geometry and geometric description of gravity.
+Further, in the framework, the 2nd order quantum corrections to gravity and acceleration are in a universal way, so that the correction is not merely the correction to specific spectral line itself but the correction to the spacetime.
+In this sense the Equivalence Principle retains at the quantum level, which lays the physical foundation for the physical measurement of spacetime geometry and geometric description of gravity.
 The quantum description of the spacetime reference frame together with the quantum version of the Equivalence Principle leads to a completely different view on the behavior of quantum modified gravity: it is at the long distance scale where the quantum correction is significant.
-Beside the above intuitive ``wave pocket broaden'' picture of spacetime fuzziness at long distance scale, it is also reflected in the characteristic scale of the gravity theory described by the unique input constant $\lambda$.
-In contrast to the general believing of quantum gravity, the input constant is not the single Newton's constant but the critical density of the universe, i.e. $\lambda=\frac{3H_{0}^{2}}{8\pi G}=\frac{\Lambda}{\Omega_{\Lambda}8\pi G}\approx\left(10^{-3}\mathrm{eV}\right)^{4}$, as a combination of the Newton's constant $G$ and Hubble's constant $H_{0}$.
-As a consequence, the characteristic energy scale of the gravity theory is not the Planck scale corresponding to the single Newton's constant, but the low critical density scale which is a long distance cosmic scale.
-As the $t$ parameter in the framework is a ratio of the cut off energy scale $k^{2}$ of the frame fields over the critical density, $t=-\frac{1}{64\pi^{2}\lambda}k^{2}$, when $k^{2}\rightarrow0$, or $t\rightarrow0^{-}$, the gravity is at the low energy limit and strongly modified, the effects of the Hubble's constant implicitly hidden in $\lambda$ become non-negligible.
+Beside the above intuitive ``wave pocket broaden'' picture of spacetime fuzziness at long distance scale, it is also reflected in the characteristic scale of the gravity theory described by the only input dimensional constant $\lambda$ of the quantum spacetime reference frame (in fact the only input constant for the $d=4-\epsilon$ non-linear sigma model).
+As we will see in the section-II-B that, to recover the standard Einstein gravity the constant must be exactly the critical density $\lambda=\frac{3H_{0}^{2}}{8\pi G}=\frac{\Lambda}{\Omega_{\Lambda}8\pi G}\approx\left(10^{-3}\mathrm{eV}\right)^{4}$.
+In contrast to the general believing of quantum gravity, the input constant is not the single Newton's constant but the critical density $\lambda$ of the universe, as a combination of the Newton's constant $G$ and Hubble's constant $H_{0}$.
+As a consequence, the characteristic energy scale of the gravity theory is not the Planck scale, but the low critical density scale which is a long distance cosmic scale.
+As the $t$ parameter in the framework is a ratio of the cutoff energy scale $k^{2}$ of the frame fields over the critical density, $t=-\frac{1}{64\pi^{2}\lambda}k^{2}$, when the energy scale of the frame fields is highly redshifted by the scale factor $\mathbf{a}^{2}$, i.e. $k^{2}\propto\mathbf{a}^{2}\rightarrow0$, or $t\rightarrow0^{-}$, it is at the low energy limit that gravity is strongly modified.
+In this paper, when we mention ``scale $t$'' (or later $\tau$) of an astronomical object, it can be understood physically as the the scale factor $t\propto-\mathbf{a}^{2}$ or related redshift in the sense of the standard expanding universe picture.